bbolker/libgourou/README_BMB.md

-# Build notes (Ben Bolker)
+# Build/install notes

-These notes document how to build and install libgourou and its dependencies from source using CMake on Ubuntu 22.04 / Pop!\_OS.
+These notes document how to build and install `libgourou` and its dependencies from source using CMake on Ubuntu 22.04 / Pop!\_OS.

 ## Quick start